netdata/netdata/docs/observability-centralization-points/logs-centralization-points-with-systemd-journald/passive-journal-centralization-with-encryption-using-self-signed-certificates.md

 sudo scp /etc/ssl/systemd-journal/runme-on-XXX.sh XXX:/tmp/
 ```

-For the rest of this guide, we assume that you have copied the right `runme-on-XXX.sh` at the `/tmp` of all the servers for which you issued certificates.
+For the rest of this guide, we assume that you’ve copied the right `runme-on-XXX.sh` at the `/tmp` of all the servers for which you issued certificates.

 ### note about certificates file permissions

 It is worth noting that `systemd-journal` certificates need to be owned by `systemd-journal-remote:systemd-journal`.

 Both the user `systemd-journal-remote` and the group `systemd-journal` are automatically added by the `systemd-journal-remote` package.
 However, `systemd-journal-upload` (and `systemd-journal-gatewayd` - that is not used in this guide) use dynamic users.
-Thankfully they are added to the `systemd-journal` remote group.
+Thankfully they’re added to the `systemd-journal` remote group.

 So, by having the certificates owned by `systemd-journal-remote:systemd-journal`, satisfies both `systemd-journal-remote` which is not in the `systemd-journal` group, and `systemd-journal-upload` (and `systemd-journal-gatewayd`) which use dynamic users.